corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 ## Suspend or revoke a membership

+You can temporarily suspend a member or completely remove them from the business network.
+Suspending a member will result in a membership status change to `SUSPENDED` and still allow said member to be in the business network.
+Revocation means that the membership is marked as historic/spent and and a new one will have to be requested and activated in order for the member to re-join the network.

+To suspend a member of the network:

+1. Run `SuspendMembershipFlow`.
+2. All network members with sufficient permissions approve the proposed change.

+To remove membership completely:

+1. Run `RevokeMembershipFlow`.
+2. All network members with sufficient permissions approve the proposed change.

-Temporarily suspending a member or completely removing it from the business network is done using ```SuspendMembershipFlow``` and ```RevokeMembershipFlow```.
-They both use the same exactly arguments:
+Both `SuspendMembershipFlow` and `RevokeMembershipFlow` use the same arguments:

-- ```membershipId``` ID of the membership to be suspended/revoked
+- `membershipId` ID of the membership to be suspended/revoked
-- ```notary``` Identity of the notary to be used for transactions notarisation.
+- `notary` Identity of the notary to be used for transactions notarisation.
 If not specified, first one from the whitelist will be used

-Suspending a member will result in a membership status change to ```SUSPENDED``` and still allow said member to be in the business network.
-Revocation means that the membership is marked as historic/spent and and a new one will have to be requested and activated in order for the member to re-join the network.

-*Example*:
+**Example**:

 ```kotlin
 val notary = serviceHub.networkMapCache.notaryIdentities.first())